The Made Unboxed site is responsive and supports all the main browsers, including both Desktop and Mobile platforms.

 The application was developed using the Scrum methodology, is scalable and deployed on cloud infrastructures.

-The implementation was initially planned to be done using the Social Engine (SE) framework, and the first version had to be ready after two months.
+The implementation was initially planned to be executed using the Social Engine (SE) framework, and the first version came with a deadline of 2 months.

-After the first sprint, the Pentalog team proposed to switch to Symfony, which was better suited to reach the MVP within deadlines.
-Their initiative and strong commitment to catch up with the first lost sprint allowed to arrive at the MVP as initially planned.
+After the first sprint, the Pentalog team suggested switching to Symfony, which was better suited to reach the MVP within the deadline.
+Their initiative and strong commitment to catch up with the first lost sprint allowed them to deliver the MVP as initially planned.